This article was originally published in March 2019 and has been updated to reflect recent developments.

 These experiments will help us prepare for longer stays away from Earth, which experts predict are not that far away in time.
 “About 10 years from now, we’ll have the Deep Space Gateway — I’m a bit more conservative than the aerospace companies — and about 10 years after that, we’re likely to have the Moon base.
 In about 20 years from now Elon Musk says that we’ll able to send people to the Moon,” said Barker.
 “We’ll see.”

-What seems evident is that there is no stopping humans from traveling farther into space, and that biotechnology is the solution needed to meet all the needs of long-term space missions, and finally turn science fiction into science fact.
+What seems evident is that there is no stopping humans from traveling farther into space.
+Biotechnology seems to be the solution needed to meet all the needs of long-term space missions, and finally turn science fiction into science fact.